thunderrabbit/robnugen-journal-entries/2012/12/30photos_christmas-in-kawasaki-13f.md

 [![2012 dec 30 puzzles in japan 1000](//b.robnugen.com/journal/2012/Japan/thumbs/2012_dec_30_puzzles_in_japan.jpeg)](//b.robnugen.com/journal/2012/Japan/2012_dec_30_puzzles_in_japan_1000.jpeg)

-<p class="note">I just found this photo on 16 May 2025 while filtering photos on FS.</p>
+<p class="note">I just found these photos on 16 May 2025 while filtering photos on FS.</p>

 I remember the day, but I don't know were all those puzzles went!
 Did Fred bring them from and back to USA?
 I don't recall playing with all of them; just some of them.